 physical appearance – the way the company’s staff and premises look may influence how the client sees this company.
 Not to mention paperwork that also has a substantial impact on the clients’ first impression.

 A good paper should do far more than simply telling what is expected to happen.
 Many student marketing plan examples show it should involve step-by-step instructions without which it is impossible to attain the set aims.
 In addition, it should also provide a schedule of the primary tasks so that everybody can understand what is going to happen and when.
 Marketing executives refer to their plan as frequently as possible to keep track of the critical tasks no matter how overloaded they are during their working days.

 It should also indicate what resources are necessary for attaining the set aims.
 For instance, it might be practical to think about different kinds of brochures distributed via the Web or in an offline environment.
 It is also essential to find out how much it takes to get through with clients and whether or not there are enough employees.

 You should include all costs mentioned in the plan in the overall budget.
-If the funds are scarce, then you should take this into consideration.
+If the funds are scarce, then you should consider this.
 There is no need to turn to lots of marketing activities – it is better to choose only a few and get the most out of them.
 Many marketing executives like linking their marketing budgets to sales forecasts.

-Then it is crucial to decide on how you will monitor the implementation of the plan.
+Then it is crucial to decide how you will monitor the plan’s implementation.
 This info should be added to the schedule too.
 More often, a person is accountable for everything being done on time.
-The more well-thought plans and budgets are, the easier it is to monitor the process.
-When something runs behind the schedule or the budget overruns, it is the right time to make relevant changes in the paper.
+The more well-thought plans and budgets are, the easier to monitor the process.
+When something runs behind the schedule or the budget overruns, it is the right time to make relevant changes to the paper.